How do I sign up, book, and use the car?

 Push the little button at the top of the shift lever to go into Park.

-We always try to ensure our Spark Bolt is charged up and ready to hit the road so in most cases you shouldn’t have to charge Spark near the start of your journey.
+We always try to ensure our Spark Kona is charged up and ready to hit the road so in most cases you shouldn’t have to charge Spark near the start of your journey.

 Spark batteries last longer in warmer temperatures than in colder temperatures.
-You can expect to have up to 500km of range in the summer, and 150km in the dead of winter.
+You can expect to have up to 400km of range in the summer, and 220km in the dead of winter.

 If you take Spark out for a longer trip, you will need to stop to recharge at one of the public charging stations available.
-While most stations are still free, some stations now charge, and the cost of recharging outside of the Spark home base will be your responsibility.
+There are many different charging options now (Flo, Electrify Canada, BC Hydro, Chargepoint etc), and the cost of recharging outside of the Spark home base will be your responsibility.
 Find a charging station along your journey.
+Many require an app membership, but many now will just take a credit card.

-Our Chevy Bolt EV accepts the universal connector on every standard Level 2 charging station, which adds about 40 km of range per hour depending on the level of charge.
-The charge port is located on the driver side of the car.
+Our Hyundai Kona accepts the universal connector on every standard Level 2 charging station, which adds about 40 km of range per hour depending on the level of charge.
+The charge port is located on the front side of the car.
 After plugging in, look for the charge light indicator on the front of the window, or on the dashboard to ensure charging has started.

 If you anticipate needing to charge the vehicle on your journey we suggest you sign up with flo and Charge Hub and get their apps on your phone.
 You can also order a flo card as backup.